-Successful managed services providers (MSPs) are well aware of the benefits of professional services automation (PSA).
-These tools give MSPs an efficient way to manage projects, effectively allocate resources, automate routine tasks and recordkeeping, share data with accounting, and power client portals and help desks.
+Successful managed services providers (MSPs) know the benefits of professional services automation (PSA).
+These tools give MSPs an efficient way to manage projects, allocate resources, automate routine tasks and recordkeeping, share data with accounting, and power client portals and help desks.
 PSA also gives MSP leadership greater visibility into their businesses, enabling them to drill down into individual accounts to assess revenues and profits.

 Chong adds that throughout 2020, firms were also forced to reimagine “historically sacred metrics” like billable utilization.
-He says those metrics were often too one-dimensional, and organizations are now using more nuanced utilization metrics to provide better visibility into the health of the business.
+He says those metrics were often too one-dimensional, and organizations now use more nuanced utilization metrics to provide better visibility into the business’s health.
 “I believe this transformation will survive well into the future, even beyond the point when the direct impact of COVID-19 has faded on the economy,” he says.

-She says, for example, PSA enables automatic alerting and escalation processes to reduce the number of staff you need to call in the middle of the night when a server is down, or it can send reminders to check in with customers about products you sold them.
+She says, for example, that PSA enables automatic alerting and escalation processes to reduce the number of staff you need to call in the middle of the night when a server is down, or it can send reminders to check in with customers about products you sold them.
 “Additionally, PSA software can speed up the payment process by making it easier for clients to review proposals, provide feedback and approve quotes.
-While video conferencing tools have helped organizations bring their customers and employees together, PSA software helps them read the same sheet of music,” Taylor says.
+While video conferencing tools have helped organizations bring their customers and employees together, PSA software helps them read the same music sheet.”

 The Future of Professional Services Automation Tools

 Both Taylor and Chong see PSA advancements on the horizon.